£6,200 per annum for courses awarded by Staffordshire University

 Full-time students can apply for a Maintenance Loan to help with living costs.
 Maintenance Loans are paid into your bank account at the start of each term.

-How much you can get depends on where you live and study, your course intensity and your household income.
+How much you can get depends on where you live and study, and your household income.

-The following table shows the maximum amount you can get based on where you live while studying, and your course intensity.
+The following table shows the maximum amount you can get based on where you live while studying.
 How much you get depends on your household income.

 Click here for a step by step guide to your Student Finance journey.